Messezentrum Nuremberg

 Messezentrum Nuremberg is a convention center located in Nuremberg, Germany, which opened in 1974.
 It is owned and operated by the NürnbergMesse company.
 The site features 170,000 m2 of display area that extends over 15 exhibition halls, including Frankenhalle.
 Notable artists that have performed at the center include Led Zeppelin, AC/DC, Black Sabbath, Rainbow and Genesis.

-The center hosts different trade fairs, including the Nuremberg International Toy Fair and SPS - Smart Production Solutions.
+The center hosts different trade fairs, including the Nuremberg International Toy Fair, the annual Embedded World Conference and Exhibition, and SPS - Smart Production Solutions.

+Transportation

+The fairgrounds can be reached by U1 of the Nuremberg U-Bahn via the Messe station.
+The station opened on March1st 1972, the opening day of the first stretch of the system.